prajin-op/btp-s4hana-kyma-business-process-extension/documentation/set up/connectivity/README.md

    ![Add Subaccount](./images/addSubAccount.png)

 5. Cloud to on-premise setup:
-   1. In the added Subaccount, select the **Cloud to On-Premise** tabulator.
+   1. In the added Subaccount, select the **Cloud to On-Premise** tab.
    2. In the **Mapping Virtual to Internal System** section choose the **+** button.

    ![Add System](./images/CCAddResource.png)

-6. In the screens of the **Add System** Wizzard enter the following:
+6. In the screens of the **Add System** wizard enter the following:

     1. Select **ABAP** and choose **Next**.

     ![add system](./images/add-system1.png)

-    2. Select HTTPS - next
+    2. Select **HTTPS** &rarr; **next**.

     ![add system](./images/add-system2.png)

-    3. Enter the host (IP Adress or host name) and port of your SAP S/4HANA system - next
+    3. Enter the host (IP Address or host name) and port of your SAP S/4HANA system.
+Choose **next**.

     ![add system](./images/add-system3.png)

     4. Enter a virtual host name and port, for example: **s4h**.
 This will then later used as URL in the destination at your SAP BTP subaccount, choose **Next**.

-     ***Hint:** For security reasons it's recommended that the virtual host and port differ from the host and port of the on-premise system*
+     ***Hint:** For security reasons it's recommended that the virtual host and port differ from the host and port of the on-premise system*.

     ![add system](./images/add-system4.png)

     5. Choose Principal Type 'None' and press Next - next

     6. For the Host in Request Header select **Use Virtual Host** - next

     ![add system](./images/add-system6.png)

     7. Enter a description for the system mapping - next

     ![add system](./images/add-system7.png)

     8. In the Summary check **Check Internal Host** - click on Finish

     ![add system](./images/add-system8.png)

 7. In the resource section press + to add a resource

     ![add resource](./images/add-resource.png)

 8. Add Resource
-   1. Enter the URL root path to the S/4HANA APIs: **/** .
+   1. Enter the URL root path to the SAP S/4HANA APIs: **/** .
 Here we are exposing for demo purposes, the root URL exposing all paths but for productive usage, kindly expose only the relevant path from your backend system.
-   2. AccessPolicy: set **Path and all sub-paths**
+   2. AccessPolicy: set **Path and all sub-paths**.
-   3. Enter a description
+   3. Enter a description.
-   4. Press Save
+   4. Choose **Save**.

    ![add resource](./images/CCAddResource2.png)